BraedenP232/PwnIOS/README.md

-# PwnIOS: Advanced Pwnagotchi Companion for iOS
+# Pwnagotchi Companion: Advanced Pwnagotchi Companion for iOS

 ## Overview

-**PwnIOS** is a sophisticated iOS companion app that provides real-time monitoring and control of your Pwnagotchi device.
-Using advanced WebSocket technology with intelligent reconnection, message queuing, and health monitoring, PwnIOS delivers a seamless experience for managing your Pwnagotchi from your iPhone or iPad.
+**Pwnagotchi Companion** is a sophisticated iOS companion app that provides real-time monitoring and control of your Pwnagotchi device.
+Using advanced WebSocket technology with intelligent reconnection, message queuing, and health monitoring, Pwnagotchi Companion delivers a seamless experience for managing your Pwnagotchi from your iPhone or iPad.

 ---